American Love (film)

-American Love (French: L'amour à l'américaine) is a 1931 French comedy film directed by Claude Heymann and Pál Fejös and starring Spinelly, André Luguet and Suzet Maïs.
+American Love (French: L'amour à l'américaine) is a 1931 French comedy film directed by Claude Heymann and Pál Fejös and starring Andrée Spinelly, André Luguet and Suzet Maïs.
+The film's sets were designed by the art director Gabriel Scognamillo.

+Plot

 Based on a play of the same name, it portrays the romantic escapades of a young American woman in France who falls in love with a married man.

-The film's sets were designed by the art director Gabriel Scognamillo.